marzer/soagen/docs/pages/intro.md

 (please [file a bug report] if not!), but not for types specific to our codebase.
 This means that we'd need to add an `#include` to make the `vec3` and `quaternion` types visible.
 Fortunately `soagen` knows how to do that.

-Assuming:

--   these math types live in `include/vector.hpp` and `include/quaternion.hpp`, and
--   `include/` is configured as one our include paths in our project build system

-...then we need to add the following to our `entities.toml`:
+Assuming that these math types live in `include/vector.hpp` and `include/quaternion.hpp`, and `include/` is configured as one our include paths in our project build system, then we need to add the following to our `entities.toml`:

 ```toml
 [hpp]